polmonroig/polmonroig/README.md

 *I'm Pol — a Computer Engineer at Github from Barcelona.
 I love to code and I get very excited about any aspect regarding computers, especially AI.*

 ### Personal Blog
-I currently write machine learning [posts](https://dev.to/polmonroig) at dev.to!
+I currently write machine learning [posts](https://blog.polmonroig.com), they are at [dev.to](https://dev.to/polmonroig) too!
 So don't hesitate reading some 😉

 ### 📫 Get in touch
 * [Website](https://www.polmonroig.com)